rr-justin-hanselman/pre-commit-make-me/README.md

         args: [generate-swagger-docs]
 ```

 __IMPORTANT__: Like the above, this introduces the need to have additional binaries installed (like go-swagger).
 I would recommend using this as a tool to enforce that your developers are aware of supplementary toolchain they should be using.
-I.e. ff they're building the project and not aware they need go-swagger for doc generation, is that okay in your eyes?
+I.e. if they're building the project and not aware they need go-swagger for doc generation, is that okay in your eyes?
 It's up to you to determine what type of failure you want to enforce.
 Hope it helps!